Dave Asprey: Bulletproof

 Asprey founded Bulletproof 360, Inc. in 2013 and founded Bulletproof Nutrition Inc. in 2014.
 He initially started the Bulletproof brand after developing Bulletproof Coffee.
 He posted the recipe for the beverage and details on the health benefits he experienced on his website while still working for Trend Micro.
-Asprey also developed "low-mold coffee beans", oils, and supplements and started selling them on his website in 2011.
-The following year, Asprey was a panelist at the “Hack Your Brain” event at South by Southwest.
+Asprey developed "low-mold coffee beans", oils, and supplements and started selling them on his website in 2011.
+The following year, Asprey was a panelist at the "Hack Your Brain" event at South by Southwest.
 By 2013, Asprey had left his position at Trend Micro to run the Bulletproof companies.

-Asprey also runs a podcast, Bulletproof Radio, which had been downloaded more than 75 million times as of January 2019.
+Asprey hosts a podcast, Bulletproof Radio, which had been downloaded more than 75 million times as of January 2019.
 The stated goal of Bulletproof Nutrition is to enhance human performance.
 It supports the Quantified Self movement as a way to empower individuals to understand and 'hack' their own health.

-In 2014, Asprey authored The Bulletproof Diet published by Rodale Books and in 2015 opened a cafe in Santa Monica selling Bulletproof Coffee and high fat foods.
+In 2014, Asprey authored The Bulletproof Diet, published by Rodale Books, and in 2015 opened a cafe in Santa Monica selling Bulletproof Coffee and high-fat foods.
 In July 2015, Asprey raised $9 million from Trinity Ventures to expand the company.

 In July 2018, Bulletproof 360, Inc. reported raising more than $40 million in equity and debt financing, led by the food and beverage investment firm CAVU Venture Partners.
 Other investors in the round were Trinity Ventures and Silicon Valley Bank.
-In Sept, 2019, Bulletproof announced that Asprey had stepped down as CEO but would continue to focus on his role as Executive Chairman.
+In Sept, 2019, Bulletproof announced that Asprey had stepped down as CEO but would continue to focus on his role as executive chairman.
 In September 2021, Asprey announced franchising his new venture, Upgrade Labs.